omerylmzz/Youdo-Backend/README.md

 ## Libraries

-- [Node](https://nodejs.org/en) to run javascript code on the server side.
 - [Express](https://expressjs.com) as the application framework.
 - [Nodemon](https://www.npmjs.com/package/nodemon) to refresh the server.
 - [Mongoose](https://mongoosejs.com) to interact with MongoDB.